 The AL consists of two different parts, the Hardware Abstraction Layer (HAL) and the Operating System Abstraction Layer (OSAL).

 In this section you will get a general introduction to the principles and responsibilities of the abstraction layer and how it interacts with the TouchGFX Engine.
-Details on how this is achieved for particular hardware is described in the following sections.

 As explaned in the Main Loop section in the Basic Concepts chapter, the TouchGFX Engine has a main loop that performs three basic steps.